 I also analyzed the Heartbeat-Evoked Potential (HEP), a novel ERP that has been shown to modulate with interoceptive sensitivity & attention.
 After cleaning the EEG, identifying independent components (ICA) and performing cluster-based statistics, I found a frontal component of the HEP that was more negative during heartbeat listening compared to silence.
 Research on the HEP is still in development, but I interpreted this frontal negativity as evidence that interoceptive attention had decreased due to the auditory heartbeat of another person.

 Needless to say, there are many similarities between the heartbeat and the beat (“tactus”) of music.
 From these results, I theorized that a similar phenomenon underlies empathic listening to the beat of music.
 Furthermore, auditory heartbeats holds promise as an empathic technology, with both cognitive and affective components.
-I’d love to share my thesis here, but it is still unpublished.
-Contact me if you would like it sooner.
+A copy of my dissertation, lightning talk and media examples can be found on this padlet.